DFE-Digital/care-leavers/docs/developers/Project-Setup.md

 The E2E tests have their own dedicated Contentful environment which should only be changed when working on the tests.

 The best way to ensure full E2E testing is to do the following:
-1. Rebuild the docker image using the Dockerfile in the `/web` folder
+- Rebuild the docker image using the Dockerfile in the `/web` folder
-2. Ensure you have a `docker-compose-local.yml` file in the `/src/infrastructure/docker` folder
+- Ensure you have a `docker-compose-local.yml` file in the `/src/infrastructure/docker` folder
-3. :rotating_light: Do _**NOT**_ add this file to GitHub as it will later contain secrets :rotating_light:
+- _** DO NOT ADD THIS FILE TO GITHUB **_ as it will later contain secrets
-4. Add the following to the file:
+- Add the following to the file:
 ```yaml
 name: 'care-leavers'
 services: